frank71726/pthread_sample/README.md

-# This is pthread sample code for training in 04/14/2015
+# This is pthread sample code for training on 04/14/2015

 ##Please follow steps as below.